The ethics of the diamond industry

 Lab-grown diamonds and the environment

-It’s quite possible that lab-grown diamonds can have a zero carbon footprint.
+It’s quite possible that some lab-grown diamonds can have a zero carbon footprint.
 (For example, diamonds from the Diamond Factory are certified as such.)

 With the availability of renewable energy and the potential to off-set carbon emissions, lab-grown diamonds can be carbon neutral.
 However, because most lab-grown diamonds are produced in places like China and India where coal-fired power stations are the main source of electricity, the eco-friendliness of lab-grown diamonds is not as clear cut as it at first seems.

-That said, because producing diamonds in a laboratory uses very little water and does not result in habitat destruction or environmental pollution, they remain an environmentally sound alternative to mined diamonds.
+Because producing diamonds in a laboratory (or factory) uses very little water and does not result in habitat destruction or environmental pollution, they remain an environmentally sound alternative to mine-origin diamonds.